Anna Wintour Costume Center: History

 Since 1946, with help from the fashion publicist Eleanor Lambert, the institute has hosted the annual Met Gala to raise money for operating expenses.

-In 2008, the American Costume Collection of the Brooklyn Museum merged into the Costume Institute, a cost-saving scheme coming after years of close collaboration between the two organizations.
-The collection of the Brooklyn museum is older, having been formed from private donations by former New York high society personalities, beginning with the donation in 1903 of an 1892 cream crepe dress worn by Kate Mallory Williams at her graduation from Brooklyn Heights Seminary.
+In 2009, the American Costume Collection of the Brooklyn Museum was transferred to the Costume Institute, as The Brooklyn Museum Costume Collection at The Metropolitan Museum of Art.
+The high costs of maintaining and displaying the collection was the main impetus for the move, which followed years of close collaboration between the two organizations.
+The collection of the Brooklyn museum is older, having been formed from private donations by former New York high society personalities, beginning with the donation in 1903 of an 1892 cream colored crepe dress worn by Kate Mallory Williams at her graduation from Brooklyn Heights Seminary.
 Prior to the move, 23,500 objects from the Brooklyn collection were digitized and these images are now shared by both organizations.
-At the time of the merger, the Met costume collection consisted of 31,000 objects from the 17th-century onwards.
+At the time of the acquisition, the Met costume collection consisted of 31,000 objects from the 17th-century onwards.
 The opening exhibition in 2014 featured work by British-born designer Charles James, an important figure in New York fashion of the 1940s and 1950s and whose work is in the Brooklyn collection.

 On September 8, 2015, it was announced that Harold Koda would be stepping down from his position as Curator in Charge of the Costume Institute.
 Andrew Bolton, who had joined the Costume Institute in 2002 as associate curator and was made curator in 2006, was announced as his replacement.

 In May 2017, the Costume Institute featured an exhibition featuring the works of Rei Kawakubo/Comme des Garçons.
 The exhibit was the Costume Institute's first exhibition focusing on a living designer since Yves Saint Laurent in 1983.